 The Professional Concentration curriculum consists of nine courses plus a one-credit Intensive Reporting class for students who have no reporting experience.

-Required courses include: Introductory Digital Storytelling, Enterprise Reporting 1 in the fall semester, Enterprise Reporting 2 in the spring semester and Perspectives on Journalism and Professional Ethics in the summer semester.
-Students must take at least one practicum course and four journalism electives.
-A grade point average of 3.0 is required for graduation and a total of 36 credits.
+Required courses include: Fundamentals of Digital Storytelling, Enterprise Reporting 1 in the fall semester, Enterprise Reporting 2 in the spring semester and Perspectives on Journalism and Professional Ethics in the summer semester.
+Students must take one practicum course and four electives.
+Students can take one elective outside the School of Journalism.
+Students need nine courses, 36 credits and a grade point average of 3.0 to meet graduation requirements.

 The Media Innovation Concentration is a new and exciting venture within the journalism academy.
 It’s designed for professionals who have significant prior journalism experience or have an undergraduate degree in journalism.
 This concentration emphasizes extensive collaboration with other disciplines, and can be tailored to meet the needs of individual students.